 And verse 18: "They divide my clothes among themselves and throw dice for my garments."
 Compare to John 19:23-24 - "When the soldiers crucified Jesus, they took his clothes, dividing them into four shares, one for each of them, with the undergarment remaining.
 This garment was seamless, woven in one piece from top to bottom.
 “Let's not tear it,” they said to one another.
 “Let's decide by lot who will get it.”"

 Proverbs - Proverbs 20 verse 7 today is a wonderful reminder that the way we live our lives today sets an example for children: "The godly walk with integrity; blessed are their children after them."
 What type of example are you setting for children in your life?
 Are you walking with integrity?
 Do you believe children will be blessed after you because you walked with integrity?

-YouTube: Our Psalm 22 readings today reminded me of Todd Agnew's song called "Lead me to the Cross."
+YouTube: Our Psalm 22 readings today reminded me of Chris and Conrad's song called "Lead me to the Cross."
 Here is an incredible live version of this song: